Worldwide Machinery Group: 75-Year Family Dynasty Ends in 41-Day 363 Sale

 Industry Context

 Construction equipment rental market.
 The broader global construction equipment rental market was estimated at $204.06 billion in 2024, with projected growth to $280.13 billion by 2030 at a CAGR of 5.6%.
-This market expansion reflects ongoing infrastructure investment globally and contractors' increasing preference for rental over ownership to manage capital expenditures and equipment obsolescence risk.
 Growing shale gas extraction and offshore exploration have accelerated equipment rental usage by 27% over the past three years, according to industry research.

 Frequently Asked Questions